 What hyper-converged solutions are available?

 There are already many hyper-converged solutions on the market, including those from big players like Dell, VmWare and Hewlett Packard, and the choice will continue to grow.
 Let me illustrate hyper-convergence with one of our own products: NuvlaBox.
 The NuvlaBox is a cloud-in-a-box, or more recently labeled as an "instant private cloud".
-The NuvlaBox is an appliance, currently available in two forms.
-In includes all the software to run it as a local private cloud, which in this case can even be remote controlled via SlipStream, our multi-cloud management solution.
-This means that you can size virtual machines, or containers, of the size you need, and have an application deployed automatically.
-Each app has the right amount of processing, memory and disk, without having to change any hardware or software.
-It's all built in and controlled via a web console, an API or a command-line client.
+The NuvlaBox software turns any ARM or x86 single board computer into a smart edge device.
+The edge devices can then be remote controlled via Nuvla.io, our edge and cloud management solution.
+This means that you can easily deploy any containerised application to the device .

-Want more information about SixSq's hyperconverged solution?
-Take a look at the product description.
+Want more information about SixSq's edge computing software?
+Take a look at the website.

 If you have questions or comments about cloud computing, don't hesitate to get in touch.